bong-vs-pipe-efficiency_d26a3d44-d03e-4cd2-857d-849ca5a0038a

 If you’re a daily smoker or someone with a higher tolerance, a bong makes a lot of sense.
 The ability to take large, cooled hits lets you reach your desired effect faster.
 That means fewer sessions and less flower burned over time.

 Bongs are also the better choice if you’re looking for smoother inhales.
-Water filtration softens the harshness and makes it easier to take in more cannabinoids per breath.
+Water filtration softens the harshness and makes it easier to take larger, more comfortable draws.

 People who enjoy the ritual of smoking and want a more refined experience also tend to prefer bongs.